 Gardeners are easy people to buy for.
 We can always use another pair of secateurs or a shiny new hand tool to replace the ones we loose in the garden.
 And we love to go plant shopping, so a garden voucher is always gleefully received.
 For the non-gardener in your life – a shiny new shovel or a beginners gardening book might be just the thing to get them started.
 Any gift that inspires healthy outdoor activity has got to be good.

 Vege gardener’s survival kit Plant covers, stakes and obelisks, garden twine, labels, plant ties and mini cloches are the kinds of things a keen vege garden can never have too many of.
 Add a gift card (click here) so they can choose their own seedlings when they are ready to plant.

 |Tools The range of garden tools goes far beyond the basic spade and fork.
 There are styles for those who love trendy colours, stainless steel classics with solid oak handles.
 Ergonomically designed weeding and cutting tools are comfortable to use and help prevent strain injuries.

 |Plants for inside At this time of year especially, plants that give a fresh burst of colour indoors are always a joy to receive.
 Orchids are the epitome of elegance and very long flowering.
 Low cost kalanchoes and gerberas come in gorgeous bright colours and you can personalise your gift by slipping it into a decorative pot.
 Baby houseplants, so cheap and so cute, make a wonderful gift for a child or anyone who loves to nurture plants and watch them grow.

 |Gloves Gardening gloves are not just for keeping our nails clean.
 They protect us from plants that cause nasty skin rashes, and soil borne hazards like legionnaires disease (click here for more about this).
 For rose gardeners, look for tough prickle resistant gloves.
 If they are the kind of gardener that prefers to go bare handed, how about a gift pack of hand cream, soap and nailbrush.

-Sculptures, statues and water features come in a range of sizes and prices.
+|Garden art Sculptures, ornaments, statues and water features come in a range of sizes and prices.
 Perusing the artworks on display among the plants in a garden centre makes it easier to choose something that’s right for the garden you have in mind.

 |Watering essentials At this time of year anything that helps make watering easier or more economic is a good idea.
 Hose attachments and mini sprinklers make excellent ‘stocking fillers’ or small gifts for grandparents.
-A timer is ideal for busy or forgetful souls.
+A water timer is ideal for busy or forgetful souls.

 |Seeds The simple inexpensive gift that grows, a packet of seeds comes complete with instructions and a pretty picture of what’s to come.
 You may like to add a mini greenhouse or a pack of seed raising mix and a pot.
 And maybe a watering can.
 Seeds ideal for sowing after Christmas include marigolds, beans, sunflowers, lettuce, zinnias, salvia, herbs and cosmos.

 |The gift of time If you are short on cash but enjoy spending time outdoors, how about giving a day’s help in the garden.

 Yates Garden Guide 79th edition